 Figure 2-2 shows the percent change in developed land area by major sub-watershed with the hatched bar representing the entire Schuylkill River watershed.
-All sub-watersheds experienced increase in developed land from 2001 to 2011.
-The Middle Schuylkill 2 had the greatest percent increase.
-By land area, the Perkiomen Creek watershed had the largest increase in developed land, 8.4 square miles.
+All sub-watersheds experienced increase in developed land from 2016 to 2019.
+The Pickering had the greatest percent increase (4%) in developed area over the three-year period.
+The Perkiomen (3.5%), Middle Schuylkill 2 (3.3%), and Wissahickon (3.2%) also exhibited over 3% increases in developed land area.